If your question is not answered by one of the FAQs on this list, please contact the Accommodation Office.

 You will receive an acknowledgement email from us once we receive your application we will let you know we have received it, and do our best to match your requirements with what is available – we may call or email you if we require further information, particularly if you have indicated that you have a medical condition.
 We’ll contact you with further information as soon as we can.

 If you are made a room offer in UCLan owned or leased accommodation and you are a UK/EU student you will need to pay a reservation fee of £250 when you accept the offer – this Advance Payment of Rent will be deducted from your October rent instalment.
 The balance of the rent is collected in 3 parts, usually in October, January and April.
-Alternative payment arrangements are offered for Dentistry and Nursing students, detailed information on payment terms available to you will be provided with any offer made.
+Alternative payment arrangements are offered for Dentistry and Nursing students, detailed information on payment terms available to you will be provided with any room offer made.